Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 Let's take a closer look at why this art is so "cinematic".
 First of all, Finch does very detailed, very life-like art, being able to capture subtle facial expressions, every figure anatomically correct.
 Also, during key times, Finch pulls back and gives us a two-page or page-and-a-half spread.
 The changes from panoramic shots to close ups.
 Well, let's just say that I came back to the book after I read it just to stare at the panels.
 There's also the use of shadows.
 It's not noir.
 Actually, the term 'the use of shadows' isn't the correct term at all.
 That term would fit the art of Gene Colan or Frank Miller.
 This is more of a Jim Starlin type of thing - the use of black.
 That's right.
 The use of black.
 Finch and Miki use black to focus the scene on the dialogue - just like when a movie focuses us on the dialogue; coupled with the double spread shots, and D'Arnata's vibrant color, well, this is a movie on the comic book page.

-Issue 1 takes us to the Raft.
+The start of the story takes us to the Raft, a prison for superhumans.
 Already, the team that would become the New Avengers are beginning to gather.
 Luke Cage arrives with some others including Matthew Murdock.
 They are met by S.H.E.I.L.D. agent Jessica Drew.
 That's Power Man, Daredevil and Spider-Woman.
 Things start to go wrong as the Raft's security is compromised by an electrical attack.
 There is one page in particular, showing a New York blackout caused by the attack on the Raft, that is a standout : Four horizontal panels stacked on top of each other.
 The top panel is the New York skyline at night showing the lighted buildings of a city that never sleeps.
 The bottom, and fourth panel shows complete blackout, with the night sky suddenly showing up against the dark buildings.
 In between we are shown the transition from light to dark.
 It's just wonderfully composed.
 The actual attack on the Raft is a two page spread with D'Arnata's coloring taking center stage.

-I'm quite surprised by Electro being able to stage this attack on the Raft.
-I never new this Spider-Man villain was so powerful - he comes across as an electrical Magneto in this pages.
-Before issue 1 ends we are joined by two more heroes. two of Marvel's biggest, Captain America and Spider-Man.
+I'm quite surprised by this attack on the Raft.
+I never knew Electro was so powerful - he comes across as an electrical Magneto in this pages.
+Before the attach ends we are joined by two more heroes. two of Marvel's biggest, Captain America and Spider-Man.
 Look at this pair.
 The first is Marvel's biggest Golden Age hero; the second is Marvel's biggest Silver Age hero or biggest hero, period.
 Both descriptions are right for Spider-Man.

 Back in the Raft, with nearly a hundred super-powered prisoners free and only five heroes so far, the situation goes from bad to worse.
 Seeing Spider-Man fall in a hold containing a lot of villains, including some members of his rogues gallery, and getting beaten up, well, the depiction is pretty graphic.
 It makes me angry to see Spider-Man getting humiliated by this.
 Later on, he is shown fighting back but these panels are nowhere near as intense as those showing him getting a beating.